TheCodeSummoner/SecurityPi/solutions/phpmyadmin/README.md

 ## Solution

-#### Shell exploit
+#### Logging in

 You can use a web browser to access all the services.
 The *phpMyAdmin* login site is at *ip/phpmyadmin* (where *ip* is PI's ip) and can be further accessed via the root login with default credentials (login *root* with no password).

+#### Shell exploit

 Despite user restrictions, it is possible to inject a malicious file using a SQL command, because the folder with website files (*/var/www/html*) has read/write permissions set for all users.
 The file itself should contain a PHP script that calls shell and prints the output.

 #### Correct command